Fullers' Waiheke ferry price rise 'punishing'

 "The short notice and severity of these increases only confirms the need to pull the Waiheke ferry service out of the contract-exempt status Fullers has enjoyed for over a decade.
 There's no chance of getting real transparency over their revues and expenses until that occurs," Darby said this morning.

-The councillor acknowledged that the pandemic hit the service over the past two years, likely turn the route into a money loser.
+The councillor acknowledged that the pandemic over the past two years likely turned the route into a money loser.
 But he said the larger picture was that, "The Waiheke run has long been the most profitable ferry route in Auckland and Fullers has banked well off it.
 Just as Auckland Transport is absorbing costs to entice commuters back to taking the bus, train and ferry, so too should Fullers.
 Their handy pre-Covid profits from the Waiheke run might need to be repatriated from the Glasgow owner."

 Long journey